2015 Permaculture Design Course

 Our 2014 courses filled before spring - please sign on to ensure a spot if you'd like to enroll for 2015.

-To register please mail the reg. fee or paypal it via this link AND fill out the form here:
+To register please mail or paypal the registration fee ($340 per person if mailed) AND fill out the form here:

 A three minute video overview of the course:

 This course offers an exceptional opportunity to gain hands-on applied permaculture skills immersed in one of North America's most diverse and intensive permaculture research sites.

 Participants will engage with high-performance home and community resource systems that will be more resilient in the face of problems posed by peak oil, climate change, environmental toxicity, and the inability of existing economic and social systems to deal with such challenges.
 Participants have the unique opportunity to live on a working small farm and homestead and see exactly what opportunities and challenges arise in developing and maintaining a productive and resilient home and land resource system.
 Our site represents numerous cutting edge design opportunities for developing a self-reliant, liberated lifestyle customized for the cold climate, temperate biome.
 This course includes the standard certificate curriculum but goes beyond the typical Designer's Certification Course by utilizing the background of skills-based trainings offered in Whole Systems Skills, and is filled with practice-based, learning-by-doing experiences, not only concept and information-based study.
 Students in this course will not walk away from the experience without basic post-peak oil resiliency literacy including:

 - how to plant a tree, inoculate soil, make aerobic compost tea

 - layout on-contour swales and build them